fluent/fluent-bit-docs/installation/debian.md

-# Install on Raspberry Pi (Raspbian)
+# Install on Debian

-Fluent Bit is distributed as __td-agent-bit__ package and is available for the Raspberry, specifically for [Raspbian 8](http://raspbian.org).
+Fluent Bit is distributed as __td-agent-bit__ package and is available for the latest stable Debian system: Jessie.
 This stable Fluent Bit distribution package is maintained by [Treasure Data, Inc](https://www.treasuredata.com).

 ## Server GPG key